neskodi/threejs-boilerplate/README.md

 - Lets you add dat.gui for dynamically adjusting values on your scene;
 - Automatically exports THREE and scene for use with the [Three.js inspector](https://chrome.google.com/webstore/detail/threejs-inspector/dnhjfclbfhcbcdfpjaeacomhbdfjbebi?hl=en) Chrome extension.

-In other words, all the tedious stuff that you are bored of doing every time when starting with a new three.js scene.
+In other words, it does the boring stuff so you can do the cool stuff right away.

 ## Install